- Get Our Free Newsletter!

 by Kelli Simpson We had this coop made by an out-of-work cabinet maker.
 Fortunately, he had chickens too and knew something of their needs.
 The “custom” part of the coop is the living roof, which we planted with a seed mix called chicken salad!
 Although the coop is more than adequate for our flock of […]Read more »

-by Rebecca Nickols Since we built our chicken coop one year ago, I’ve enjoyed sharing the construction and design.
+by Rebecca Nickols Photos by author Since we built our chicken coop one year ago, I’ve enjoyed sharing the construction and design.
 I particularly like how the red color stands out and, of course, I love the living roof!
 But what about the inside of the coop?
-I’m going to show you a peek behind the doors of […]Read more »
+I’m going to show you a peek behind […]Read more »

 by Meredith Chilson Q: I’m wondering if one can get a hen to go broody and hatch eggs that one might order online.
 Does anyone know?— Rachel A: This is a great question, Rachel, and one that others might be wondering about on these “thinking about spring” days.The most honest answer to this is, however, […]Read more »